402: The Giant Gila Monster

 Whoa, it’s The Evil Dead all of a sudden.

 The Evil Dead is a 1981 horror flick about a group of friends who unwittingly release a horde of demons during a trip to a cabin in the woods.
-It was remade in 2013.
+It was followed by two sequels, a 2013.reboot, and a cable TV series titled Ash vs Evil Dead (Starz, 2015-present).

 It sure is the ‘50s—duck and cover.